AdobeDocs/experience-cloud.pt-BR/help/landing-user-guides/home.md

 >[!NOTE]
 >
->O uso do recurso Pesquisar nesta página está limitado a um pequeno conjunto de conteúdo.
-Recomendamos que você vá até um guia do usuário específico (como Analytics ou Público alvo) para pesquisar essa área.
-Melhoraremos o recurso de Pesquisa com a próxima mudança para a Experience League.
+>O uso do recurso de pesquisa nesta página está limitado a um pequeno conjunto de conteúdo.
+Recomendamos que você vá até um guia do usuário específico (como Analytics ou Target) para pesquisar essa área.
+Melhoraremos o recurso de pesquisa com a migração para a Experience League.

 <!--
 To see a preview of our documentation staged on Experience League, see [About Moving to Experience League](/help/landing-user-guides/experience-league-preview.md) (in-progress).